jowens-axway/axway-open-docs/content/en/docs/apim_relnotes/20210530_apip_relnotes.md

 ## New features and enhancements

-In API Portal May 2021 update we are not introducing new functionalities.
-The focus in this updade was to work on fixes of defects.
+There are no new feature enhancements in this update.
+It is a maintainence update consisting of defect fixes.
+For a full list of fixed issues, see the Fixed issues section below.

 ## Limitations of this update